redballoonsecurity/ofrak/ofrak_type/README.md

 # OFRAK
-OFRAK (Open Firmware Reverse Analysis Konsole) is a binary analysis and modification platform that combines the ability unpack, analyze, modify, and repack binaries.
+OFRAK (Open Firmware Reverse Analysis Konsole) is a binary analysis and modification platform that combines the ability to unpack, analyze, modify, and repack binaries.

 # Package: ofrak_type